-The warmer waters head towards the Galapagos around December, so warmer for swimming and snorkeling.
+The warmer waters head towards the Galapagos around December, so warmer for swimming and snorkelling.
 December to May is the 'warm season' when the climate is more tropical with daily rain and cloudier skies and no wind.

 Flights from Quito Airport Code UIO to San Christobel at extra cost.
 Flights back to Quito MUST be taken from Baltra Island.
-Total return cost approx $550.
+Total return cost approx US$570.
 Flights to Quito from Australia are done with a 1 stop flight via USA Atlanta or Los Angeles.

 - The weight restriction per person for the inter-island flight from San Cristobal to Isabela is 12 kgs in one piece of luggage.